Myster-Ts-RPGs/Thellade-World/01 Campaign/04 Lore/03 Literature/Scars in the Earth.md

 ### **Chapter 1: The Black Sky Hungered**

-> Chronicles a 48-hour siege against infernal warbeasts in a coastal village outside [[Lambaro]].
+> Chronicles a 48-hour siege against infernal warbeasts in a coastal village outside [[OneNote/Crossroads2025/Project 1 Archive/LambaroNotes]].
 Includes first mention of the sigil-split — a glyph malfunction tied to a Pre-Rising leyline breach.

 ### **Chapter 2: Orders from Shadows**